Rental Escalation Calculator — South Africa

 Select Landlord or Tenant mode to frame results from your perspective.
 Enter the current monthly rent and choose Fixed Percentage (e.g. 8% annually) or CPI-Linked (enter the current CPI rate plus any premium above CPI, such as CPI+2%).

-Rental Yield Calculator →Rental Escalation in South Africa: What Landlords and Tenants Need to Know
+Rental Escalation in South Africa: What Landlords and Tenants Need to Know

 A rental escalation clause is one of the most financially significant terms in any South African lease — yet it is often agreed to without either party fully modelling the compound effect over time.
-On a R12,000/month lease, the difference between an 8% and a 10% annual escalation is modest in year one (R960 vs R1,200 more per month).
-By year five, that difference has compounded to a monthly rent of R17,632 at 8% versus R19,327 at 10% — a R1,695/month gap that matters significantly to both the tenant's affordability and the landlord's income projection.
+On a R12,000/month lease, the difference between an 8% and a 10% annual escalation is modest in year one.
+By year five, that difference has compounded to a monthly rent of R17,632 at 8% versus R19,327 at 10% — a R1,695/month gap that matters significantly to both the tenant’s affordability and the landlord’s income projection.

 South African law sets no cap on rental escalation for private residential property.
 The Rental Housing Act (50 of 1999) requires only that any escalation clause be agreed to in writing in the lease.
-The Consumer Protection Act requires that such clauses be clear and prominently disclosed.
 Within those requirements, the escalation rate is whatever landlord and tenant negotiate.

 Fixed Rate vs CPI-Linked: Which Is Better?

 CPI-linked escalation tracks inflation, which most economists regard as fair for both parties — the landlord preserves real purchasing power and the tenant pays only what inflation justifies.
-The downside is uncertainty: when the SARB is fighting elevated inflation (as it was in 2022–2023), CPI-linked leases can produce large increases in consecutive years.
+The downside is uncertainty: when the SARB is fighting elevated inflation, CPI-linked leases can produce large consecutive-year increases.
 A CPI+2% clause in a 7% CPI environment means a 9% increase — higher than many fixed-rate leases.

 The Compound Effect: Why Escalation Rate Matters More Than You Think